Status of territories occupied by Israel in 1967: Disputed territories

+Another argument in favor of the "disputed territories" classification is the widely acknowledged doctrine of customary international law, called uti possidetis juris, that provides a clear guideline for the borders of newly created states formed out of territories that previously lacked independence or sovereignty.
+It dictates that states "presumptively inherit the [...] administrative borders that they held at the time of independence."
+According to Malcolm Shaw, this doctrine even applies when it conflicts with the principle of self-determination.
+The application of this doctrine to the borders of Israel upon its founding was prevented by the 1948 Arab–Israeli War.

+Israel has been criticized for using the term "disputed territories" abroad for public relations purposes, but using the term "belligerent occupation" to justify military control of the territories in the Israeli Supreme Court.

+Legal classification of the territories has an impact on the fulfillment of covenants, such as the international covenants that Israel is a signatory to that concern a nation's territory.
+For example, the International Covenant on Civil and Political Rights (ICCPR), which Israel is a signatory to, is applied to East Jerusalem, but not the West Bank.

+Current status by territory

 Gaza Strip

 Following the 1967 war, in which the Israeli army occupied the West Bank and Gaza Strip, a military administration over the Palestinian population was put in place.
 In 1993, Israel gave autonomy to the people of Gaza and completely disengaged from Gaza in 2005.
 However, in 2007, Israel put a blockade on the Gaza Strip over what it viewed as security concerns.
 Israel asserts that since the disengagement of Israel from Gaza in 2005, Israel no longer occupies the Gaza Strip.
 As Israel retained control of Gaza's airspace and coastline, as of 2012 it continued to be designated as an occupying power in the Gaza Strip by the United Nations Security Council, the United Nations General Assembly and some countries and various human rights organizations.

 Golan Heights

 The Golan was under military administration until the Knesset passed the Golan Heights Law in 1981, which applied Israeli law to the territory; a move that has been described as an annexation.
 In response, the United Nations Security Council unanimously passed UNSC Resolution 497 which condemned the Israeli actions to change the status of the territory declaring them "null and void and without international legal effect", and that the Golan remained an occupied territory.
 In 2019, the United States became the only state to recognize the Golan Heights as Israeli sovereign territory, while the rest of the international community continues to consider the territory Syrian held under Israeli military occupation.